A cellular automaton decoder for a noise-bias tailored color code: Finite Bias

 \section{Finite Bias}

-We now consider the more realistic case of finite bias, where Pauli-Z errors are very common, but are not the only type of error.
+We now consider the more realistic case of finite bias, where Pauli-Z errors are predominant, but are not the only type of error.
 We look to determine if the behavior we witnessed at infinite bias is robust when $\zeta = \gamma_Z/\gamma_Y$ is large, but not infinite.

 To summarize our results, we find that finite bias inhibits the partially self-correcting behavior we observed where other types of error occur at a rate that is much slower than the memory time of the system.
 Indeed, this is consistent with the observations of other recent work~\cite{higgott2022}, where it is shown that the logical failure rate scaling is highly sensitive to a small amount of finite bias.
 However, we find that there are some modest improvements to the memory time that persist at physically relevant biases.